 So let’s lay down the damaging expectations of motherhood.
 And instead pick up our full life and decide to manage it well.

 We’ll start to unpack what it looks like to live a full life in motherhood.
-You can expect topics on navigating motherhood, parenting, mental health, and faith in posts to come.

 Until then, I think it’d be neat for you to: